automerge/old-automerge-website/docs/reference/under-the-hood/storage.md

 Okay, so creating a document (which is what happens when we load the page) stores a binary array under some key in the object database.
 This binary array is a single "incremental" change.
 An incremental change is not the entire history of the document but just some set of changes to the document.
 In this case it's the change that initializes the document with a `"counter"` field.

-Now click the "count" button and take another look at the IndexedDB.
+Now, make some change to the task list and take another look at IndexedDb.

 ![IndexedDB snapshot](./indexeddb-screenshot-snapshot.png)